 Vehicles and other personal property;

 Income received during the marriage, including a bonus or commission based on work completed during the marriage; and

 Tax refunds issued from an amended tax return.

 You have a few different options.
 One option is to conduct a search on your own, through resources such as county appraisal district records and county property tax records.
-Another option is to hire an attorney to help you conduct post-litigation discovery.
+Another option is to hire an attorney to help you conduct discovery as part of a post-dissolution partition suit.
 Through this process, you may be able to access your former spouse’s tax returns and other relevant documents and information.
-For assistance in locating an attorney, use TexasLawHelp's Legal Help Finder.